-The CSEDW was placed out for 30-day public comment on April 23, 2019 and was made available to the public thru May 23, 2019.
+The CSEDW was placed out for 30-day public comment on April 23, 2019.
 The notice was placed in WV's largest newspaper, The Charleston Gazette Mail, appearing on April 23, 2019, as well as on the BMS and the Children with SED websites.
 A flyer was sent to the LBHCs, the multi-agency State stakeholder group and all participants from the public forums who requested notification.
-A log of the comments received and BMS' responses are available here for the public to review:
+A log of the comments received and BMS' responses will be available on the BMS website for public review.